Faculty Development Board

 - Feedback from Student Questionnaires, particularly how these student perceptions, trends, or patterns correspond with your perceptions and other sources of feedback about your work;

 - Feedback about classroom observations or written curriculum (both collegial and administrative);

-- If tenured, respond to progress toward recommendations made by the Faculty Development Board and approved by the Principal.
+- respond to progress toward recommendations made by the Faculty Development Board and approved by the Principal;

 Consider using any of the following resources or tools:

 - Professional Growth Rubric & Tenure Guidelines — criteria used for the Board's tenure recommendations

 - Profile of the Ignatian Educator — Includes the Profile Summary, as well as specific formation pages for Academics, Co-curriculars, and Spiritual Formation